This post may contain affiliate links that may lead to referral compensation at no cost to you

 An engine is a pretty complicated piece of machinery, but there are simple preventive maintenance checks anyone can do that will help you avoid some of the more common breakdowns.

-The four checks outlined below are for your typical truck/van/Class C RV gas engine and they take under five minutes to do.
+The four engine checks outlined below are for your typical truck/van/Class C RV gas engine and they take under five minutes to do.
 We recommend doing them every time before you do any driving longer than an hour.

 Is this always necessary?
 Maybe not, but five minutes of your time isn’t much and could mean a big difference to your engine’s performance.

-To do these checks, begin by making sure you are on a relatively level surface and pop your hood.
+To do these engine checks, begin by making sure you are on a relatively level surface and pop your hood.

 1. Check your engine oil